-Parts must be manufactured on a production level tool and manufacturing process.
+Parts must be manufactured on a homeline production level tool and manufacturing process.
 Phase 1 Open status cannot be applied to a prototype part or process.

 This Phase is an exception status used when all elements of the required Phase cannot be met.
 This status indicates additional work is necessary to achieve Phase 1 or greater PPAP status.
+The Navistar Supplier Quality Representative will determine when to apply this status.
+Parts with deviations cannot be greater than this status.
 Phase 1 open status has a limited duration and will expire.